shameekagarwal/shameekagarwal.github.io/_posts/2024-07-05-data-engineering.md

 - we overwrite the old data in the same row with the new values for its columns
 - so, no history is retained
 - e.g. a new category for biscuits was introduced. so, the category changes from snacks to biscuits
-- issue - this can suddenly kind of maybe show reduced sales for dashboards which were monitoring the category for snacks
+- issue example - this can suddenly show reduced sales for dashboards which were monitoring snacks

 ### Type 2